 - Condensed milk: Make sure to use the sweetened type of condensed milk for this recipe.
 You'll need one 397g can, or 14oz.

-- Peppermint extract: White chocolate mint fudge perfection!
+- Peppermint extract: This seriously takes the fudge to the next level!
 I added peppermint extract to give a stronger mint flavour and the white chocolate took it on perfectly.
-I used ½ a teaspoon of peppermint extract but you can use a full teaspoon if you want it to have a super strong mint flavour.
+I used ½ a teaspoon but you can use a full teaspoon if you want it to have a stronger flavour.

-- Green food colouring: This is totally optional but I think it makes Aero mint fudge really look the part!
-Start with a few drops and add more as required.
-If you're using gel or paste colouring, make sure to mix it with equal amounts of oil first, to stop the chocolate from seizing.
+- Green food colouring: This is totally optional but I think it makes the fudge really look the part!
+Start with a few drops and add more as needed until you get your desired shade of green.
+I'd recommend using gel food colouring instead of liquid, as the latter can cause the mixture to seize up.

 - Mint Aero bars and bubbles: I added some Aero bar pieces and mint Aero bubbles into the fudge and some on top.
 I thought this gave a really nice texture and flavour.
 The milk chocolate also melted into the fudge a little bit, creating a beautiful swirly mint chocolate pattern.